andrinr/knowledge/python.md

 FuncAnimation(fig, update, frames=[...], interval=X, repeat=True)
 ````

-update function is called in each frame.
-Basically you want to plot before calling the FuncAnimation and then alter the plot or its data in the update function.
+``update`` function is called in each frame.
+Basically you want to plot before calling the ``FuncAnimation`` and then alter the plot or its data in the update function.
 For example one can do:

 ## Pandas

+## Seaborn